John Grill, AO

 Andrew was appointed as Chief Executive Officer effective 23 October 2012.
 With a tenure of 23 years with the Group and over 35 years’ experience in the resources and energy industry, Andrew has extensive knowledge across the Group.
 His previous roles include Group Managing Director – Finance/CFO responsible for Group-wide direction and support to the business functions of finance, information management, internal procurement and communications, legal and risk; Managing Director for the Australia/New Zealand region; and Managing Director of Mergers and Acquisitions, overseeing 15 business acquisitions including Parsons E&C Corporation in November 2004 and The Colt Group in March 2007.
 He was also responsible for the Group's early expansion into Thailand and the Middle East, Canada and Chile in his capacity as Managing Director for International Operations.
 Andrew holds a Bachelor of Engineering and graduate diplomas in Financial Management and Labour Management Relations.
 He is also a Fellow of the Institution of Engineers, Australia.
 Andrew does not serve on the boards of any other public companies.
 Andrew is a resident of Australia.

-Erich is Chairman of the Audit and Risk Committee and a member of the Nominations Committee.
+Erich is a member of the Audit and Risk Committee and the Nominations Committee.
 He is Chairman of BWP Management Limited the responsible entity of the BWP Trust, an Australian real estate investment trust listed on the ASX.
 Erich’s early business career was in the petroleum marketing and management consulting industries.
 In 1981, he joined the Australian Industry Development Corporation where he was involved in project lending, investment banking and venture capital investment.
 In 1984, he joined Wesfarmers to start the company’s projects and business development function.
 In 1988, he became General Manager of Wesfarmers’ Commercial Division and from 1992 until his retirement in July 2002, was an executive director and Chief Financial Officer of Wesfarmers.
 Since 2002, he has served as a non-executive director on the boards of several listed and unlisted companies.
 Erich is a resident of Australia.

 Catherine Livingstone, AO